vboyev-MSFT/defender-docs/defender-endpoint/run-analyzer-linux.md

    ```

-#### Python Client Analyzer Run Script
+#### Python client analyzer run script

-The Python Client Analyzer accepts command line parameters to perform different analysis tests.
-To provide similar capabilities during Live Response the execution script takes advantage of the `$@` bash variable to pass all input parameters provided to the script to the XMDE Client Analyzer.
+The Python version of the client analyzer accepts command line parameters to perform different analysis tests.
+To provide similar capabilities during live response, the execution script takes advantage of the `$@` bash variable to pass all input parameters provided to the script to the XMDE Client Analyzer.

 1. Create a bash file `MDESupportTool.sh` and paste the following content into it.